Preferred bidder announced

 On 28 August 2018, the WA Government announced that Investec had been appointed as the lead commercial advisor to undertake the tender process with potential service providers for the commercialised services.
 Investec will also concurrently investigate options for Landgate's shareholding in Advara.

 On 8 January 2019, the WA Government announced EOIs were open for the partial commercialisation of the land registry.
 The transaction covers providing automated titling services for a 40 or 50-year lease term.
-EOIs will close on 12 February 2019.
-It is expected the successful bidder will be appointed in late 2019.
+EOIs closed on 12 February 2019.
 The Government also confirmed that as part of the transaction, existing privacy and security protections for property owners regarding land titles will remain unchanged.
 Commercialised services will also be subject to capped pricing.

 The proceeds from the commercialisation will fund Western Australia’s participation in the National Redress Scheme and the State Government’s decision to remove limitation periods for all child sexual abuse actions.
 The combined cost of the two initiatives is expected to be $640 million.